Scott Gibson at Café Les Pipos in Paris

 For the past 25 years, Scott L. Gibson has spent countless hours walking the streets of Paris, Amsterdam, Prague, Budapest, Vienna, Venice, Rome, Florence, Istanbul, New York, Boston, Washington D.C., Barcelona and Montreal while on assignments for corporate clients in the United States and Europe, Today, his captivating photographs can be found in both distinguished private collections and on the walls of international corporations.
-In September it was announced that Gibson was runner-up in Amsterdam’s International Photography Competition for best photograph of the year.
+In 2017 Gibson was runner-up in Amsterdam’s International Photography Competition for best photograph of the year.

 On Veterans Day, 2011, three of Gibson’s photographs were displayed in the White House.
 On Memorial Day, 2012, Gibson was part of the White House press pool that photographed President Obama at the wreath laying ceremony at the Tomb of the Unknown Soldiers at Arlington National Cemetery.
 Vice President Joe Biden says, Gibson’s photography “honors the men and women who serve our country.”

 When he is not on assignment, Gibson teaches and lectures on photography in Atlanta.
 Six of his photography students have gone to win college scholarships and receive regional and national recognition.